Topics in this article include:

 For more information, view the video tutorial below:

 Ally automatically creates alternative formats of your course files based on the original file.
-Available alternative formats include HTML, ePub, electronic braille, and audio (MP3).
+Available alternative formats include tagged PDF, HTML, ePub, electronic braille, and audio (MP3).

 You and your students may access alternative formats of your files, by selecting the file you wish to access.
 Hover your mouse over the file name until a chevron appears.